enebular/enebular-runtime-agent/tools/updater/README.md

 -h, --help                   Output usage information
 ```

-To show a full list of the supported options, specify the `-h` option when running the bash script or updater app directly.
+To show a full list of the supported options, specify the `-h` option when running the bash script or updater app.

 ## Update Process